ankane/authtrail/README.md

 ### Local Geocoding

 For privacy and performance, we recommend geocoding locally.

+For city-level geocoding, download the [GeoLite2 City database](https://dev.maxmind.com/geoip/geoip2/geolite2/).

 Add this line to your application’s Gemfile:

 ```ruby
 gem "maxminddb"
 ```

-For city-level geocoding, download the [GeoLite2 City database](https://dev.maxmind.com/geoip/geoip2/geolite2/) and create `config/initializers/geocoder.rb` with:
+And create `config/initializers/geocoder.rb` with:

 ```ruby
 Geocoder.configure(